Manga Speech Bubble Generator for Speech-bubble-friendly panel compositions and dialogue layouts

 Use shouting, whispering, thought, and narration styles intentionally.

-Visual examples
+Visual references

 The images here are selected for dialogue staging: face visibility, bubble zones, and emotional line delivery.